ShaylaWhite/newrelic/README.md

 - **New Relic Documentation:** Provided detailed information on APM setup, troubleshooting, and best practices.
 - **OpenTelemetry Documentation:** Comprehensive guides on instrumenting applications and utilizing distributed tracing for observability.
-- **Customer Support Session:** Valuable insights and feedback from customer interactions that helped refine troubleshooting strategies.

 ## References Used